zachmandeville/ssb-onboarding-link-generator/README.md

 **Find, then move, your new site**
 When the tool is done you'll have a new directory within invites called 'friends-name'.
 This has the index.html file and the stylesheet.
 Simply move this entire directory to wherever you host your site.
 Below is a link to a video showing how to do this using hashbase.

+**Save Time in the Future with the 'contact-info.ini' file** In the root directory of the repo is a file called 'contact-info.ini'.
+This has three sections you can fill out with your own details.
+Then, these details are automatically filled out in the questions.
+It's useful so you don't have to type in yr pub key each time.
+Fill in each one with whatever you like (or leave it blank if you wanna type it anew each time) but please don't remove any of the contacts.

 **[How to Easily Host Invite Pages on Hashbase: A Video!](https://vimeo.com/243558425)**